Sustainability - Energy at Westonbirt

 Sophie Nash, Forestry England

-Westonbirt aims to make sure we use energy efficiently, investigate what is using our energy most, how we generate our own energy and ensure we look at where we get our energy from.
+Westonbirt aims to make sure that energy is used efficiently; investigating what is using the most energy, how we can generate our own energy and managing where we get our energy from.

 A wooden shed with two fans inside and trees behind